vmpena/testdocsapi/README.md

 # Test Api
 A very basic .NET Core web api used to test Auth0 token-based security.
+The DocumentsController contains a simple API that returns JSON data.
+The goal is to secure this api so that only client applications that have a valid token are able to access it successfully.

 ## Documents API